dmahlow/system/README.md

 - `connString` - The MongoDB connection string.
 Default is host "localhost", database "systemapp".

 ##### Settings.Web
-- `defaultPort` - The port used by the Node.js server, default is 3003.
+- `port` - The port used by the Node.js server, default is 3003.
 - `paas` - Set to true if you're deploying to common PaaS services.
 More info below.

 ##### Deploying to PaaS